For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 Creating a realistic approach to revision

-Because this is about far more than learning how to answer a ‘12-mark question.’
+Because this is about far more than answering a ‘12-mark question.’

 “You do not need more pressure.
 You need a steadier way through…for you and your teen.”